If you’re a beginner, creating a WordPress website and navigating the dashboard might seem super complicated, but I promise it’s easier than it looks.

 I do get a small commission at no extra cost to you if you purchase NameHero using this link.

-This helps me maintain this site and keep proving entrepreneurs like you with free guides and tutorials.
+This helps me maintain this site and keep providing others like you with free guides and tutorials.

 Registering Your Domain Name